yisiox/tp/docs/DeveloperGuide.md

 Team size: 5

-1. **Make `undo` and `redo` messages more descriptive**: Currently, `redo` and `undo` commands only display a success message without any additional information.
-In future versions, we will display the specific commands undone or redone.
+1. **Make `undo` and `redo` messages more descriptive**: Currently, `undo` and `redo` commands only display a success message without any additional information.
+In future versions, we will display the specific commands undone or redone, along with the changes.
-2. **Make lists produced by `copy` command more user-friendly**: Currently, using the `copy` command on assets and tags will come with the square brackets associated with the list data structure, which are redundant for the users.
+2. **Make lists produced by the `copy` command more user-friendly**: Currently, using the `copy` command on assets and tags will include the square brackets associated with the list data structure, which are unnecessary for the users.
 In future versions, we will remove these square brackets when copying tags and assets.
-3. **Allow searching by specific fields**: Currently, using the `find` command searches across all contact details (e.g. searching `bell` may return someone who owns a bell asset and someone else who has the name Bell).
+3. **Allow searching by specific fields**: Currently, using the `find` command searches across all names, tags, and assets indiscriminately (e.g. searching `bell` may return someone who owns a bell asset and someone else who has the name Bell).
 We plan to allow users the options to limit the range of their searching either through new commands or specifying prefixes.
-4. **Allow adding of more information to assets**: Currently, additional details cannot be added to assets, such as specifications, locations and so on.
-In future versions, more details can be added to assets to make the app easier to use for users.
+4. **Allow adding of more information to assets**: Currently, additional details cannot be added to assets, such as specifications, locations, etc. In future versions, more details can be added to assets to make the app more useful.
-5. **Provide support for contacts with the same name**: Currently, using the `add` command for contacts with the same name is not allowed, but there can exist multiple people with the same name.
+5. **Provide support for contacts with the same name**: Currently, using the `add` command or `edit` command on names is not allowed if another contact has the same name, but there may exist multiple people with the same name that one needs to keep track of.
 In future versions, we aim to improve duplicate person detection and potentially allow multiple contacts with the same name as long as other fields are different.
-6. **Add sharper colour contrast between assets and tags**: Currently, tags and assets have a very similar color scheme, which makes it hard to differentiate for users.
+6. **Add sharper colour contrast between assets and tags**: Currently, tags and assets have a very similar color scheme, making it harder for users to differentiate them.
 In future versions, we will add more visual clarity tags and assets.
 7. **Make duplicate checking more robust**: The application enforces distinct contacts, but the user may add the same contact twice unintentionally (e.g. entering `dave tan` and `Dave Tan`).
-We plan to make duplicate checking more robust and potentially warn the user first in such cases.
+We plan to make duplicate checking more robust and potentially warn the user first for such cases.
 8. **Add a `remark` command**: At present users can only add additional information to contacts using tags.
 We plan to allow the user to add more detailed information like notes using a `remark` command.
-9. **Add command shortcuts and suggestions**: Currently, there is no support for any shortcuts and suggestions of commands to aid both experienced an new users.
+9. **Add command shortcuts and suggestions**: Currently, there is no support for any shortcuts or suggestions of commands to aid both experienced and new users.
 We plan to add command shortcuts and suggestions to make the application easier to use for all users.
 10. **Make phone number validation more robust**: Currently, we perform little validation on the phone number to allow for inputs such as `2555 (ext)` for the user's convenience.
 This however means that inputs such as `+++` may be accepted.
 We plan to improve phone number validation without restricting the user.